-While you’ll want to be sure the EHR you choose comes with the features above, there are several additional tools and features that are also worth considering.
-These secondary features will vary depending on the vendor you choose (some of these features are included in an electronic health records while others will require integration or even an additional cost) so it’s key that you do your research beforehand and find out which tools you will and won’t need.
+While you’ll want to be sure the system you choose to manage your electronic health records comes with the features above, there are several additional tools and features that are also worth considering.
+These secondary features will vary depending on the vendor you choose (some of these features are included in electronic health records while others will require integration or even an additional cost) so it’s key that you do your research beforehand and find out which tools you will and won’t need.

 Physicians can review a patient’s payment information in addition to sending out alerts and notifications.
 Similarly, patients can access billing statements, update insurance information and make payments online.